Foot Problems (Diabetes) (cont.)

 How are foot problems caused by diabetes treated?

 Treatment depends upon the type of foot problem.
-For example, some problems such as corns may need corrective shoes while others such as mild infections may be treated with antibiotics or antifungals.
-Other problems may need debridement and antibiotics.
+For example, some problems such as corns may require wearing corrective shoes, while others such as mild infections may be treated with antibiotics or antifungals.
+Other problems may need surgical debridement and antibiotics.
 Gangrene, or tissue death, cannot be reversed, but treatments are available to prevent gangrene (often termed dry gangrene) from spreading or becoming infected (dry gangrene becomes infected and develops into wet gangrene).
 Surgical removal of the dead tissue is typically required, and antibiotics are given to prevent the development of life-threatening infections in the dead tissue.
 In severe cases of gangrene, amputation of the affected part may be necessary.

 Other types of foot problems can be relieved by proper footwear, sometimes with orthotic devices, and splinting or bracing.
 For some conditions like hammertoes, bunions, and ingrown toenails; surgery may be necessary to correct severe cases.